 Though the end goal is the same — to help pay for college — everyone’s investment strategy may not be the same and can even differ greatly based on unique circumstances, financial constraints, timelines, and overall savings goals.
-If you are looking for an investment portfolio customized for your student’s expected enrollment year in school, you might want to choose a Managed Investment Portfolio.
+If you are looking for an investment portfolio customized for your student’s expected enrollment year in school, you might want to choose an Enrollment Year Investment Portfolio.
 Or choose from any of the investment portfolios for your account.
 Once contributions are made to your account, you may change your investment choices for those contributions up to twice per calendar year or upon a change in beneficiary.

-Managed Investment Portfolios
+Enrollment Year Investment Portfolios

 Static Investment Portfolios